-Sociology

-Rory McVeigh

-William Carbonaro
+Rory McVeigh Director of Graduate Studies: William Carbonaro

-Telephone: (574) 631-6463 Fax: (574) 631-9238 Location: 810 Flanner Hall E-mail: soc@nd.edu Web: http://www.nd.edu/-soc
+Telephone: (574) 631-6463 Fax: (574) 631-9238 Location: 810 Flanner Hall E-mail: soc@nd.edu Web: http://sociology.nd.edu/

 The Department of Sociology offers training leading to the conferral of two graduate degrees: the master of arts (M.A.) and the doctor of philosophy (Ph.D.).
 Although the M.A. degree is available to graduate students, admission is given to applicants whose goal is the doctorate.